IncDocAdmin/docs/docs/eva/security/sso.md

 SAML provides a solution to allow your identity provider and service provider to exist separately.
 When a user logs into a SAML-enabled application, the service provider requests authorization from the appropriate identity provider.
 The identity provider authenticates the user’s credentials and then returns the authorization for the user to the service provider, and the user can now use the application.

-Complete the following steps to configure Single Sign-On (SSO) using SAML protocol in the Admin Console of **AI for Work**.
+Complete the following steps to configure Single Sign-On (SSO) using SAML protocol in the Admin Console of **(In) Business Productivity**.

 1. Go to **Admin Console > Security > Single Sign-On** and turn on the toggle **Enable SSO**.